MicrosoftDocs/architecture-center/docs/landing-zones/azure-governance-visualizer-accelerator-content.md

 ## Alternatives

-The Azure Governance Visualizer is a powerShell script which can be run directly on a local machine or configured to be run as part of a GitHub Action or Azure DevOps pipeline to always receive up-to-date information about your environment.
+- The Azure Governance Visualizer is a powerShell script which can be run directly on a local machine or configured to be run as part of a GitHub Action or Azure DevOps pipeline to always receive up-to-date information about your environment.
 The visualizer produces a wiki as an output that can be published in GitHub or Azure DevOps.

+- The visualizer can also be hosted on any other hosting platform that is secure and also cost-effective like [Azure Static Web Apps](https://learn.microsoft.com/azure/static-web-apps/overview).

 ## Scenario